Postdoctoral Affairs

 • The matching funds may be from the postdoc’s research mentor/supervisor, unit, college or another travel award or independent grant.

-• Eligibility: Persons at the University of Georgia officially seated in a Postdoctoral Associate AD, Postdoctoral Associate AC or Postdoctoral Fellow position.
+• Who have been officially accepted to present research as an oral presentation at a conference and/or have registered for a professional training event.
 Only one award per year per postdoctoral scholar allowed.
 This criteria is based on when the travel occurs.
 Also, only one application per conference per research mentor will be considered.

 Deadlines